Old fashioned Lentil and Bacon Soup is pure comfort food in a bowl. It’s cheap to make, warming and filling. This is perfect cold weather food.

 I’ve been thinking of posting this soup recipe for a long, long time.
 It’s something I make at home all the time – in particular when Autumn begins and we’re all in need of warming up.

-I do a few versions of lentil soup – like my spicy sweet potato and lentil soup – but this Scottish Lentil Soup recipe is by far the simplest.
+I do a few versions of lentil soup – but this Scottish Lentil Soup recipe is by far the simplest.

-You’ll find no fancy ingredients here – just onions, carrots, red lentils, stock and bacon – but you’ll most certainly end up with a delicious, homely, comforting soup that will quite happily live in your fridge for a few days, ready for you to heat up whenever you fancy a hot bowl of soup.
+You’ll find no fancy ingredients here – just onions, carrots, red lentils, stock and bacon or ham – but you’ll most certainly end up with a delicious, homely, comforting soup that will quite happily live in your fridge for a few days, ready for you to heat up whenever you fancy a bowl of hot soup.

 I usually make this lentil soup with bacon because I always have a pack of bacon in the fridge.
 But for the very best flavour, use a ham hock or gammon joint.

-Back bacon, trimmed of excess fat OR for the very best flavour, a small gammon joint/Ham Hock
+- Back bacon, trimmed of any excess fat OR for the very best flavour, a small gammon joint or Ham Hock

-if you are using a gammon joint or ham hock, then you shouldn’t need to use a stock cube – the meat will flavour the soup just beautifully.
+if you are using a gammon joint or ham hock, then you might not need to use a stock cube – the meat should flavour the soup just beautifully.
+You’ll know when you taste it – it’s just a matter of personal preference.

 WHAT IS A HAM HOCK?

-A ham hock is a joint cut from the bottom half of a pigs leg.
+A ham hock (or pork knuckle) is a joint cut from the bottom half of a pigs leg.
 It requires long, slow cooking.
-The meat is sweet, tender and is absolutely perfect for a lentil soup.
+The meat is sweet, tender and absolutely perfect for a lentil soup.

-However, if you can’t get hold of a ham hock you can use a small gammon joint instead or as I most often do, use back bacon, cut into bite sized pieces.
+However, if you can’t get hold of a ham hock you can use a small gammon joint instead or as I sometimes do, use back bacon cut into bite sized pieces.
+But using a hock or piece gammon will give you the best results by far.

 DO YOU NEED TO SOAK RED SPLIT LENTILS BEFORE COOKING?